FAQ to Readyfortakeoff Part 2

 But the most important thing was that with Qatar Airways I had to fly and discover the WHOLE world.
 With SAS I was limited to Sweden and Europe with very little overnight stays in Europe, only in London we were able to stay overnight.

-FAQ 8: Why did you end up as a Flight Attendant?
+Why did you resigned from being a Flight Attendant?

 Absolutely!
 It’s my biggest dream to come back to the travel industry.
 That’s what I’m aiming for in the future.
 Until now, I’m on my way gaining experience to build on my CV that will take me to work at an airline or travel company headquarters!